 The analysis of secondary outcomes used intention-to-treat.
 For the difference in linkage/pnm the numerator was the number of young people aged 18-30 who linked (as defined above) per cluster.
 Differences in linkage per 100 referral slips distributed, the numerator was the number of young people aged 18-30 who linked (as defined above) per cluster and the denominator was the number of packs distributed by peer-navigator per cluster.

 Differences in rate of linkage between incentivised HIVST delivery through peer networks and direct distribution of HIVST arms were analysed using cluster-level summaries using t-tests and rate ratio.
-Outcomes in each cluster were summarized using means and log-transformed.
-Differences between log cluster means were calculated, and t-tests used to assess statistical significance.
-The cluster-level approach, although less statistically efficient than methods based on individual level regression, is more robust when there are a relatively small number of clusters39.
+Outcomes in each cluster were summarized using means.
+The means in each cluster were then log-transformed.
+In each pairwise comparison the differences between log cluster means were calculated, and t-tests used to assess statistical significance.
+The cluster-level approach, although less statistically efficient than methods based on individual level regression, is considered to be more robust when there are a relatively small number of clusters39.
 All analyses was performed using STATA version 15 (StataCorp LP, College Station, Texas USA).

 Cost analysis